 The C64’s golden age also saw the development of powerful programming languages and tools that expanded the system’s capabilities.
 Assembler languages, such as 6502 assembly, allowed programmers to write more efficient and advanced software by working directly with the C64’s hardware.
 Similarly, tools like GEOS, a graphical operating environment, and the Action Replay cartridge, a powerful debugging and reverse-engineering tool, enabled users to push the boundaries of what was possible on the C64.

 The golden age of the Commodore 64 also saw the rise of hardware peripherals and modifications that expanded the system’s capabilities.
-Third-party companies developed a wide array of add-ons for the C64, including disk drives, printers, modems, and memory expansions.
+Third-party companies developed various add-ons for the C64, including disk drives, printers, modems, and memory expansions.
 Users also began exploring hardware modifications, such as overclocking the system and adding custom chips, to push the limits of the C64’s performance.

 Phase 3: The Decline of the Commodore 64 (1987-1990)

 While the Commodore 64 had experienced tremendous success during its golden age, the late 1980s marked the beginning of the system’s decline.
-Several factors contributed to the C64’s downturn, including increased competition from more advanced computer systems, changes in the software market, and the introduction of new gaming consoles.
+Several factors contributed to the C64’s downturn, including increased competition from more advanced computer systems, software market changes, and new gaming consoles.

 One of the primary reasons for the decline of the C64 was the rise of more powerful computer systems, such as the Amiga and Atari ST, which offered improved graphics, sound, and processing capabilities.
 These systems began to attract users who sought cutting-edge technology, drawing attention away from the aging C64.
 Additionally, IBM-compatible PCs were becoming more affordable and accessible to consumers, further eroding the C64’s market share.

 Another factor contributing to the C64’s decline was the rise of dedicated gaming consoles, such as the Nintendo Entertainment System (NES) and the Sega Master System.
-These consoles offered a plug-and-play experience, with advanced graphics and sound that rivaled or surpassed the C64’s capabilities.
+These consoles offered a plug-and-play experience, with advanced graphics and sound rivaling or surpassing C64’s capabilities.
 The growing popularity of gaming consoles led to a shift in consumer preferences, as more people began opting for consoles over home computers for their gaming needs.

-Despite these challenges, the C64 remained a popular system during its decline, with a dedicated fanbase that continued to create new software and explore the limits of the platform.
+Despite these challenges, the C64 remained a popular system during its decline, with a dedicated fanbase that continued to create new software and explore the platform’s limits.
 In this phase, some notable titles still emerged, such as “Mayhem in Monsterland,” “Creatures,” and “Turrican II: The Final Fight.”
 These games demonstrated that, even as the C64’s popularity waned, its community remained passionate and committed to the system.

 As the C64’s market share dwindled, its parent company, Commodore International, began to focus more on its newer and more advanced systems, such as the Amiga.
-This shift in focus further contributed to the C64’s decline, as the company invested fewer resources in the development and promotion of the aging system.
+This shift in focus further contributed to the C64’s decline, as the company invested fewer resources in developing and promoting the aging system.
 By the end of the decade, the C64 was no longer the dominant force in the home computing market that it had once been.
-Nonetheless, its legacy as a groundbreaking and influential platform was already firmly established, and its impact on the world of computing would be felt for years to come.
+Nonetheless, its legacy as a groundbreaking and influential platform was already firmly established, and its impact on the computing world would be felt for years to come.

 During this period, several notable hardware peripherals and modifications were also introduced for the C64, aimed at extending the system’s capabilities and breathing new life into the aging platform.
 Examples include the CMD SuperCPU, which added a faster processor and additional memory to the C64, and the IDE64 interface, which allowed users to connect modern hard drives and CD-ROM drives to their systems.